 The group fitness sector is booming in popularity; it’s wide ranging and diverse, from yoga to cross training, and indoor cycling classes to HIIT, there should be something for everyone of all ages, strengths and fitness.
 The old clichés of the types of people who participate, such as ‘ladies in lycra’ have largely gone - you’re likely to find a balance of like-minded people who just want to get fit and have fun doing so.

-It’s nerve-wracking enough to put you off, which is exactly why our course (and for that matter, virtually all similar courses on other sites) will first require you to take the Level 2 Qualification in Gym Instruction or Exercise to Music course, so that you actually have experience of speaking to people in a class setting.
+It’s nerve-wracking enough to put you off, which is exactly why our course (and for that matter, virtually all similar courses on other sites) will first require you to take the Level 2 Qualification in Gym Instruction, so that you have experience of speaking to people in a class setting.

-Once you’ve completed one of the courses above, you can then take the Total Group Instructor Course from Premier Global NASM or another provider.
-The course will give you the knowledge and skills to plan and teach group exercise classes, teaching topics such as these:
+Once you’ve completed your Level 2 certification, you can then take a Group Instructor Course.
+The course will give you the knowledge and skills to plan and teach group exercise classes, teaching topics such as:

 - Fundamentals of group fitness training.